-The random selection from 600 warming signals and 19 oceanic scaling functions is combined with a randomly uniform selection from the observed basal melt sensitivity interval to an ensemble of 20,000 time series for each emission scenario.
+The random selection from 600 warming signals and 19 oceanic scaling functions is combined with a randomly uniform

+40 selection from the observed basal melt sensitivity interval to an ensemble of 20,000 time series for each emission scenario.
 The statistics of these time series is provided in (Figure 3).
 Each ensemble member of these ice sheet forcing time series is then convoluted with the linear response function of the ice sheet model of the respective Antarctic region to obtain an estimate of the sea level contribution of this Antarctic sector to the global warming signal.
 This procedure is carried out for each member of the ensemble to obtain statistics of the sea level contribution of Antarctica from basal ice shelf melting.

-In summary, For for each emission scenario the procedure works as follows (each of the items is described in more detail below and in (Levermann et al., 2014)):

-- Randomly sSelect a global mean temperature realization of the respective RCP-scenario from the 600 MAGICC-6.0 realizations constrained by the observed temperature record.
-The time series start in 1900-1850 and end in 2100. - Randomly sSelect one of 19 CMIP-5 ocean-models in order to obtain a scaling factor and a time delay for the relation between global mean surface air temperature and subsurface ocean warming in the respective regional sector in the Southern Ocean. - 3.
-SRandomly select a melting sensitivity in order to scale the regional subsurface warming outside of the cavity of the Antarctic ice shelves onto basal ice shelf melting. - Select an ice sheet model that is forced via its linear response function with the time series of the forcing obtained from Steps 1-3. - 5.
-Compute the sea-level contribution of this specific Antarctic Ice Sheet sector according to linear response theory. - 6.
+- 5 In summary, for each emission scenario the procedure works as follows (each of the items is described in more detail below and in (Levermann et al., 2014)): - 1.
+Randomly select a global mean temperature realization of the respective RCP-scenario from the 600 MAGICC-6.0 realizations constrained by the observed temperature record.
+The time series start in 1850 and end in 2100. - 2.
+Randomly select one of 19 CMIP-5 models in order to obtain a scaling factor and a time delay for the relation between - 10 global mean surface air temperature and subsurface ocean warming in the respective regional sector in the Southern Ocean. - 3.
+Randomly select a melting sensitivity in order to scale the regional subsurface warming outside of the cavity of the Antarctic ice shelves onto basal ice shelf melting. - 4.
+Select an ice sheet model that is forced via its linear response function with the time series of the forcing obtained from - 15

+Steps 1-3.

+- 5. Compute the sea-level contribution of this specific Antarctic Ice Sheet sector according to linear response theory. - 6.
 Repeat Steps 1-5 20,000 times with different random selections in each of the steps in order to obtain a probability distribution of the sea-level contribution of each Antarctic sector and each carbon emission scenario.

 Thus, the 20,000 selections are obtained by randomly choosing one temperature time series, one CMIP-5 ocean model, one melt sensitivity and one ice sheet model.

-\The procedure is also used for each of the ice sheet models separately.
+The procedure is also used for each of the ice sheet models separately.
 In this case the random selection in Step 4 is replaced by a fixed selection of the model.
 The procedure is illustrated in Figure 1.
 For the computation of the total sea level contribution from all Antarctic sectors together, the forcing is selected consistently for all sectors.
 That means that for each of the 20,000 computation of the sea level contribution one global mean temperature realization is selected and one ocean model for the sub-surface temperature scaling and one basal melt sensitivity.
-Although there are other possibilities, this approach was chosen because it preserves the forcing structure as provided by the ocean models which is why we selected it.
-Some dDetails of the steps 1-5 are now given in the coming sub sections:
+Although there are other possibilities, this approach was chosen because it preserves the forcing structure as provided by the ocean models.
+Details of steps 1-5 are given in the coming sub sections:

-${\bf 2.1 \; Surface \; temperature \; scenario \; ensemble}$
+2.1 Surface temperature scenario ensemble